GioF71/audirvana-docker/README.md

 #### Install Docker on Debian/Ubuntu

-Docker is a prerequisite.
 On debian and derived distributions (this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio), we can install the necessary packages using the following commands:

 ```text
 sudo apt-get update